Caleb-Shepard/42.us-configs/README.md

 This project is licensed under the GPLv3

 ### Pull Requests and Modification
-This collection of scripts is freely modifiable and redistributable under the GPLv3.
+This collection of scripts is free software under the GPLv3.
 As free software, you may do what you wish; you may contact me with pull requests and feel free to report any issues.